If you want to boost your home’s value, experts say adding a bedroom or enlarging your kitchen is the best option. Would you rather improve than move?

 Conservatories less popular

-The research found that just 4% of estate agents thought that adding a conservatory was the best investment, while 3% said adding a garage was the best option.
+However, the same research found that only 4% of estate agents thought that adding a conservatory was the best investment.

 Hӱtch adds: "The number of bedrooms is usually the first criteria house hunters select, therefore if it’s possible to add an additional bedroom, there can be an immediate effect on price."